 Inventory, lb : 0

-Fe'i bananas are available year-round.
+Fe'i bananas are available year-round in tropical climates.

 Fe'i bananas, botanically classified as Musa troglodytarum, are a category of rare banana varieties belonging to the Musaceae family.
 The brightly colored fruits grow in upright bunches toward the sky, a distinct characteristic of the plant, and all parts of the plant have been traditionally utilized in culinary preparations and cultural practices.
 The term Fe'i is somewhat confusing, as in some regions of the South Pacific, Fe'i is a specific variety of banana that exhibits bright peel colors and pigmented stem sap.
 Fe'i is also broadly used to describe several types of bananas that grow upright, a general descriptor used in markets for easier sales.
 Fe'i bananas are known as Fehi banana, Hueta, Tahitian Red Cooking banana, Mai'A He'I, Fe'i Shi Jiao, Aiuri Fe'I banana, and Mountain Plantain banana, and are widespread in Tahiti, where the bananas are viewed as a prized food source.
 Historically, Fe'i bananas were prevalent throughout Tahiti, but over time, the variety has grown increasingly rare due to insect infestation, lack of replanting after human consumption, and animal destruction, especially by wild hogs and cattle.
 Along with the fruits, Fe'i banana plants produce a violet-red sap used in fabric dyes and ink.
 The pseudostems are also cut, woven together, and used as a raft, the midribs can be stripped and used to make ropes or mats, and the leaves are used as a roofing material and as placemats.